 Discrimination in the workplace occurs in a variety of ways.
 If an employer terminated you from your position, demoted you, or denied your promotion based on your race, gender, disability, or pregnancy, you may have the right to challenge your employer’s actions.
-The Orlando employment law firm of Wilson McCoy P.A. has over 30 years of combined experience fighting for the rights of employees who have faced discrimination, harassment, or retaliation by their employer.
+The Orlando employment discrimination attorneys of Wilson McCoy P.A. has over 30 years of combined experience fighting for the rights of employees who have faced discrimination, harassment, or retaliation by their employer.
 Our firm will work with you to help expedite a resolution and potentially settle your matter.
-If a pre-suit settlement is unsuccessful, our Orlando employment discrimination lawyer the skill and experience necessary to passionately advocate your matter before a judge and/or jury.
+If a pre-suit settlement is unsuccessful, our Orlando employment discrimination lawyers have the skill and experience necessary to passionately advocate your matter before a judge and/or jury.

 How Employment Discrimination Claims Work in Florida

 “Employment discrimination” means unfairly treating a person differently from other people because of their membership in a particular group.
 The Florida Civil Rights Act, for example, protects workers in Florida from employment discrimination based on:

 - marital status;

 Federal civil rights legislation offers additional protections, including protections against discrimination based on all of the foregoing characteristics plus citizenship status and genetic information.
 At present, Florida state law does not directly prohibit discrimination based on sexual orientation or gender identity, but several counties, including Orange County, Osceola County, and Broward County, do.
 Federal law contains no direct prohibition but has been interpreted by federal agencies to ban such discrimination (the law is still in flux on this issue).